Warning, borrowing money also costs money.

 When is the BIC used?

-Finally, you must provide your BIC, in addition to your IBAN, when you receive a direct deposit or bank transfer.
+Finally, you must provide your BIC, in addition to your IBAN, when you receive a direct deposit or a bank transfer.

 What characters make up a BIC?